 1.1.
-These Terms and Conditions represent the exclusively applicable conditions for the provision of the Services by Telerion GmbH, Q 7, 24, 68161 Mannheim, HRB Number 726791, (hereinafter also referred to as „Telerion“), unless they have not been altered through written consent between the parties.
+These Terms and Conditions represent the exclusively applicable conditions for the provision of the Communication-as-a-Service (CaaS) – Services (hereinafter referred to as „Services“) by Telerion GmbH, Q 7, 24, 68161 Mannheim, HRB Number 726791, (hereinafter referred to as „Telerion“), unless they have not been altered through written consent between the parties.
 In addition, product descriptions and – if available – product specific or individual SLA Agreements shall apply.

 1.2.
 These Terms and Conditions shall apply only vis-à-vis entrepreneurs, governmental entities or special governmental estates within the meaning of § 310 (1) BGB*.

 1.3.
 Customer’s terms and conditions do not apply, even if Telerion does not separately object to their validity.
 Deviating or contradicting conditions only apply if they are recognized by Telerion in writing.

 1.4.
 Telerion reserves the right to amend these Terms and Conditions in justified cases (such as a change in the law).
 Changes to these Terms and Conditions will be notified to the Customer by email.
 If the Customer does not object to this change within two weeks of receiving the notification, the changes are deemed to have been recognized by the Customer.
 In the event of changes to the Terms and Conditions, the Customer will be separately informed of the right to object and the legal consequences of silence.

 1.5.
 Our Terms and Conditions shall also apply to all future business with the Customer of the same kind, in their currently valid version at the time of conclusion of the respective contract.